 Fall NASCAR Weekend in Charlotte, Concord and Lexington

-The inaugural Bank of America Roval 400 at Charlotte Motor Speedway on Sunday, Sept.
-30, will be a huge challenge for drivers, as the half-oval, half-road course will be new to them.
-For fans, it's one of the most anticipated races in the Chase for the Monster Energy NASCAR Cup Series championship.
+The Bank of America Roval 400 at Charlotte Motor Speedway on Sunday, Sept.
+29, 2019, is one of the most anticipated races in the Chase for the Monster Energy NASCAR Cup Series championship.
 But it’s not the only racing excitement you’ll find in North Carolina, home of NASCAR and many of the teams that compete in its events.
 If you make Charlotte your race-week base, you can tour team shops, watch short-track races, dive into the sport’s past and watch the first cutoff race of the postseason.

 Day 1: NASCAR Hall of Fame and Red Rocks Cafe